aoumad/aoumad/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; My main focus and desire at the moment is to become a very talented software engineer who has a deep understanding of Algorithms and Data structure.
+- 💻 &nbsp; My main focus and desire at the moment is to become a very talented software engineer who has a deep understanding of Algorithms and Data structure and everything that has a hands on Backend.
 - 👀 I’m interested in competitive programming

 ### Projects and Dev Stuffs: